David Harbour

 David Kenneth Harbour (born April 10, 1975) is an American actor.
-He gained global recognition for his portrayal of Jim Hopper in the Netflix science fiction series Stranger Things (2016–present), for which he received two nominations for the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series.
+He gained global recognition for his portrayal of Jim Hopper in the Netflix science fiction series Stranger Things (2016–2025), for which he received two nominations for the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series.
 His starring film roles include the title character in Hellboy (2019), Santa Claus in Violent Night (2022), and a former racer in the sports film Gran Turismo (2023).
 Harbour has played Red Guardian in the Marvel Cinematic Universe, including the films Black Widow (2021) and Thunderbolts* (2025).
 Harbour also voiced Eric Frankenstein in the animated television series Creature Commandos (2024–present).
+He won a Primetime Emmy Award for Outstanding Supporting Actor in a Limited or Anthology Series or Movie for his role in DTF St. Louis (2026).

-Early life
+Early life and education

 Harbour was born in White Plains, New York, to Kenneth and Nancy (née Riley) Harbour, both of whom work in real estate—his mother in residential and his father in commercial.
 He attended Byram Hills High School in Armonk, New York, along with actors Sean Maher and Eyal Podell.
 He graduated from Dartmouth College in Hanover, New Hampshire, in 1997, where he majored in drama and Italian and was a member of the Sigma Phi Epsilon fraternity.

-As a young man in New York City, David Harbour participated in gambling at underground poker clubs and attests that he personally knew the gangster who was the basis for John Malkovich's character "Teddy KGB" in the 1998 film Rounders.
+As a young man in New York City, Harbour participated in gambling at underground poker clubs and attests that he personally knew the gangster who was the basis for John Malkovich's character "Teddy KGB" in the 1998 film Rounders.